 Sand Plum Soul Designs

-This girl is creative with a capitol "C." The jewelry designs she just "throws together" are unique, high-quality, and one of a kind.
+This girl is creative with a capital "C." The jewelry designs she just "throws together" are unique, high-quality, and one of a kind.
 Great for dressing up or dressing down.
 The designer came to me after having a successful Etsy store for several years, and wanting to take her business to the next level.
 This was such a fun project to work on, and I may or may not have shopped a little as well!

 Talk about heartfelt.
 I think I learned as much from Dr. Ritter and his lovely wife Kris as they did from me.
 I got a mini church service every time I worked on this site!
 Dr. Ritter retired on June 30, 2005 after 40 years as a United Methodist minister and 12 years as senior minister of the 3200 member First United Methodist Church of Birmingham, Michigan.
 I am very proud to have helped in this project of sharing his life's work.